queryluke/masseffect-5e/static/data/spells/guidance.md

 - name: Improved Tap
   description: Increase the die type to d10
 ---
-Spend 1 tech point to tap into the VI of a willing creature.
+Tap into the VI of a willing creature.
 Once within the next 10 minutes, the target can roll a d6 and add the number rolled to one ability check, saving throw, or attack roll of its choice.
 It can roll the die before or after making the roll.

-You may only have Guidance on one target at a time.
+You may only have guidance active on a single target.